+VLFBERHT+ | Automotive

 When AI reasoning quality drops, the speed limit drops with it.

-The Physical Embodiment Safety system computes T_adj = T_nominal * f(GQS).
-When governance quality degrades, safety thresholds tighten automatically -- not by operator decision, but by architecture.
+When governance quality degrades, safety thresholds tighten automatically—not by operator decision, but by architecture.

 ulfberht verify --domain automotive --asil D